spessasus/spessasynth_lib/docs/getting-started/index.md

-# Getting Started with SpessaSynth
+# Getting Started with spessasynth_lib
 !!!
 TIP

     If you encounter any errors in this documentation, please **open an issue!**